 USAID takes a systems-based, holistic approach to urban resilience that promotes sustainable, resilient solutions that integrate interventions in water, food security, economic growth, health, social cohesion and protection, education, climate change, disaster risk reduction and resilience, among others.
-The information below is drawn from the Framework, as well as related USAID and external sources, including the USAID Resilience Policy.
+The information below is drawn from the technical guidance, as well as related USAID and external sources, including the USAID Resilience Policy.

 Resilience is a continuous condition rather than a static state, and building resilience is a long-term effort of strengthening systems so they can adapt to current and future circumstances and changes, including responsiveness to evolving citizen needs.

 Urban resilience refers to the ability of urban systems to mitigate, adapt to, and recover from shocks and stresses in a manner that reduces chronic vulnerability while positively transforming towards sustainable, equitable, and inclusive development.

 Shocks and stresses include those from climate change as well as other sources such as rapid urbanization, pandemics, or conflict.
 Urban systems include people, communities, infrastructure, the natural environment, and cultures, norms, and policies in cities and towns.